 The funny thing is, Adriamycin Cytoxan is a pinkish red.
 Maybe that is how they came up with the pink campaign.
 This drug is extremely toxic.
 My Chemo Nurse told me they do not call it “red death” and “red devil” for nothing.
 It can only be administered by hand into a vein, most often through a port, not an artery.
 It can cause permanent heart damage, not to mention many serious side effects.
 It is used to treat many forms of cancer, but can only be administered by a specially trained Chemotherapy Nurse in cap, gown and gloves by injection.
 My dosage was four HUGE tubes each time.
 It is so toxic you can have it for so many rounds once in a lifetime.
 And they warn you to flush your toilet not once, but twice or three times with the lid down and to wash your hands for 45 seconds.
 But right now, it is the best weapon against Breast Cancer, it so often does its job, and we have to tolerate it until something better comes along!
 For that I am grateful.

-…. please check out my cute chemo caps at www.hellocourage.com my online store I started to help pay my medical bills.
-All hats are handmade and well made at affordable prices… click on hats
+…. please check out my cute chemo caps at www.hellocourage.com my online store I started to help pay my medical bills and help other cancer patients find unique items to help them feel better.
+All extremely high quality at affordable prices… I’ve searched high and low to do the work for you, so you do not have to do so!
+Click on hats!

 We all know a few over-achiever chemotherapy patients who continued to work full time, go to school for their PhD, travel to Europe, run 5Ks, take care of 8 kids, and write a novel while undergoing chemotherapy.
 They ruin it for the rest of us who are trying to just make it day to day.